-They are given in terms of the critical temperature T_c and a non-universal off-diagonal disorder $\sigma' \geq 0$ defined in Sec.
+They are given in terms of the critical temperature T_c and a nonuniversal off-diagonal disorder $\sigma' \ge 0$ defined in Sec.
 II.
-While the coefficient b is a universal function of the temperature, the coefficient c depends on σ' hence is non-universal.
-(It depends on the details of the model at short scales, which renormalize σ').
+While the coefficient b is a universal function of the temperature, the coefficient c depends on σ' and hence is nonuniversal.
+(It depends on the details of the model at short scales, which can renormalize σ' .)
 The form of Eqs.
-(2),(3) has a simple interpretation in the picture of the Coulomb gas put forward by Cardy and Ostlund1 (see also below).
+(2) and (3) has a simple interpretation in the picture of the Coulomb gas put forward by Cardy and Ostlund1 (see also below).
 In that picture, perturbation theory to order 2p in the disorder is equivalent to inserting p pairs of replica ± 1 charges.
-The vertex operator $e^{iq[\bar{\theta}(\bar{r})-\theta(0)]}$ can itself be seen as inserting a charge +q at r, and a charge -q at 0, in the same replica.
-For q > 1, it is then energetically advantageous to screen the vertex op-erator $e^{iq[\theta(r)-\theta(0)]}$ with 2m replica charges from the dis-order leading to Eqs. $(2), (3)^{25}$.
-As a consequence, $\eta(q)$ always grows with q, is quadratic for non-integer q, and continuous but with a cusp at integer values of q.
-An interesting possibility, suggested by the form of the perturbation theory of Toner and DiVincenzo2 (i.e., the A{2m} appear to have alternating signs) is that C(q, r) is an oscillating function, changing sign at integer q.
-A simple toy model with such an oscillating behavior is given in Appendix G. Finally, it is important to note that for a perfect crystal (i.e., in absence of disorder), one has $\eta(q) = b(q - [1/2 + q])^2$, i.e., a periodic function of q with cusps at half integers and minima at all integers.2
+The vertex operator $e^{iq[\theta(r)-\theta(0)]}$ can itself be seen as inserting a charge +q at r and a charge -q at 0 in the same replica.
+For q > 1, it is then energetically advantageous to screen the vertex operator $e^{iq[\theta(r)-\theta(0)]}$ with 2m replica charges from the disorder leading to Eqs.
+(2) and (3).25 As a consequence, $\eta(q)$ always grows with q, is quadratic for noninteger q, and continuous but with a cusp at integer values of q, see Fig. 1.
+An interesting possibility, suggested by the form of the perturbation theory of Toner and DiVincenzo2 (i.e., the A{2m} appear to have alternating signs) is that C(q,r) is an oscillating function, changing sign at integer q.
+A simple toy model with such an oscillating behavior is given in Appendix G. Finally, it is important to note that for a perfect crystal (i.e., in the presence of commensuration only and with no disorder), one has $\eta(q) = b(q - [1/2 + q])^2$, i.e., a periodic function of q with cusps at half integers and minima at all integers.2